cxcloud/core-services/packages/cxcloud-process-engine/README.md

     * **sendMessage(params = {}) ⇒ Promise** (Function) — A shortcut to send a
       message to the same queue processor that the event came from

+* `fallbackFn` — A fallback action in case a message doesn't match any conditions.
+Signature is same as the `action` mentioned above.